-Try to make links between information you are the trying to remember and you already information know.
+Try to make links between the information you are trying to remember and information you already know.

 5) Mnemonics

 Think of a way to remember the information with a rhyme, a picture or a silly sentence.

 Ask them to reproduce sections of the organiser from memory and check their answers for them.